Daksh2060/magic-square-puzzle/README.md

     - **pip:** [Install pip (usually included with python)](https://pip.pypa.io/en/stable/installation/)

-3. Run `magicSquare.py` and follow instructions
+3. Run `magicSquare.py` to start the game.

 ## How to play